-Thanks to the need to have a digital strategy and online visibility during the pandemic, many event organizers have embraced technology like never before and are beginning to see its true value.
+Thanks to the need for a digital strategy and online visibility during the pandemic, many event organizers have embraced technology like never before.
+They are beginning to see its true value.

-As real-life events were no longer possible, there was a bigger need than ever for events organizers to engage with their fan base and provide online experiences, which was only helped by the fact that most event organizers are Gen Z and Millennials.
-These individuals are very tech-savvy and not “mobile-first” but “mobile-only” when it comes to what they use for accessing their primary source of information, meaning digital transformation is no longer optional; it’s a necessity.
+As real-life events were no longer possible, there was a bigger need than ever for event organizers to engage with their fan base and provide online experiences, which was only helped by the fact that most event organizers are Gen Z and Millennials.
+These individuals are very tech-savvy and not “mobile-first”, but “mobile-only” regarding what they use for accessing their primary source of information, meaning digital transformation is no longer optional; it’s a necessity.

 2. Real-Time Communication